Day 1 Paris.

 Included today: Guided sightseeing, see Astronomical Clock.

 Rouen, the capital of Upper Normandy, is an important commercial city perhaps best known for its connection to Joan of Arc, who lived, was imprisoned and was later burned at the stake in the marketplace of this town in 1431.
-Join the guided walk through the medieval quarter with its half-timbered, glazed-tile houses and Gros Horloge, an intricate Astronomical Clock dating back to the 16th century.
-Included, there is an option to visit Musee Beaux Art - if not you will have free time.
+Join the guided walk through the medieval quarter with its half-timbered, glazed-tile houses and intricate Gros Horloge, an intricate Astronomical Clock dating back to the 16th century.
 Visit the splendid Gothic cathedral, once the tallest building in the world and subject of a series of Claude Monet's paintings.
 The afternoon is free to explore on your own.
 (B, L, D)

 Day 6 Conflans.